OpenFlashlightPlatform/ArduinoCore-samd/bootloaders/bluesun/README.md

 ## 1- Prerequisites

 The project build is based on Makefile system.
 Makefile is present at project root and try to handle multi-platform cases.
+(Blue Sun note: I may have broken windows/OSX support, meh)

 Multi-plaform GCC is provided by ARM here: https://launchpad.net/gcc-arm-embedded/+download